SohaibAShah/UP-Fall-FL/Experimental_Scripts/Modules/README.md

-Below is a concise, progressive tutorial track from simple to advanced.
-Each module gives you: intuition, core equations, a worked mini-example, and a small assignment.
-Where a concept aligns directly with a paper from the report, I cite it using the report’s numbering (e.g., [2,6,8,10]).

 ### Module 1 — IMU fall detection with a tiny 1D‑CNN (foundations)
 Intuition
 - Start with a single, always-available, low-power modality: the IMU (accelerometer/gyroscope).
 You’ll learn to window raw signals and train a lightweight 1D‑CNN for binary classification (fall vs non‑fall).